Business basics for sole traders

 If you’re just using your first and last name, that’s fine – and there’s no need to register it anywhere.
 But if your business name has extra words, such as Oliver Smith Plumbing, or is something else completely, you’ll need to register it with the Australian Securities & Investments Commission (ASIC).
 But before you do that:

 Your ABN helps identify your business in public records and facilitates interactions with banks, the tax office, and other government departments.
-Most businesses need an ABN to create invoices and purchase orders.
-It’s not always mandatory for sole traders to have an ABN, but it is required if you have to be registered for GST (see below).
+It’s used when you create purchase orders and invoices, and is required if you have to register for GST (see below).

 The good news is that you can apply for your ABN and register your business name online at the same place, on the business.gov.au website.

 If you think your business will earn $75,000 or more, you’ll need to register for goods and services tax through the same business.gov.au website or the Australian Taxation Office (ATO) website.
 Just to be clear, the $75,000 refers to income, not profit – and if you anticipate passing this milestone during a current financial year, you should register within 21 days of ‘realisation’.

 The 10% GST you collect is reported to the ATO through your business activity statement (BAS), where it can be offset against any GST you incur in your business.

 It’s not compulsory to have a business bank account as a sole trader, but it’s a good idea to separate your personal financial affairs from your business ones.
 You might like to consider one of the business bank accounts offered by Westpac2.

 It isn’t compulsory to choose an accountant or financial adviser, but it’s a good idea.
 At the least their advice will help you claim the right amount of deductions you’re allowed to against your business, and determine at what frequency you submit your BAS.

 How to find an accountant?
 One way is to simply ask around your friends and any business networking organisations you belong to, and check out any accountants that are recommended.